 I have been based at the The 919 Physiotherapy Clinic for over ten years where I have experienced treating a wide range of clients including climbers, runners, cyclists, athletes and circus performers as well as people recovering from injury or coping with chronic health issues, or wishing to address work related issues.
 I attend courses every year to keep up to date and to develop new skills and knowledge; I enjoy this ongoing training enormously and return to work with even more enthusiasm than before.
 I am currently undertaking CPD in the Joanne Elphinston Movement System which aims to improve movement and performance, developing greater ease, self-awareness, efficiency and balance.

 Over the years I have enjoyed bringing herbal knowledge to the wider community.
 As a committee member of Brockwell Park Community Greenhouses in London I helped to develop interest in the walled herb garden there by leading herb talks and walks and by using the produce to make herbal products.
 Now based in Sheffield, I volunteered at Meersbrook Walled Garden and Heeley City Farm and have lead herb walks and health talks.
+I no longer practice as a herbalist but I still enjoy identifying and using local plants, and as well as their medicinal uses I love finding out about other traditional practices such as using them to create and dye fibre.

 I moved to Sheffield in 2007 in order to do more climbing.
 Other sporting interests include running, hiking and sailing although I enjoy rather than excel at these!